iskendria-pub/iskendria/README.md

 The system will set the remaining properties as follows:
 * The hash is calculated from the PDF text.
+* The manuscript format should be set to PDF.
-* The Version Number is one more than the version number of the previous version.
+* The version number is one more than the version number of the previous version.
+* The new manuscript is added to the manuscript thread.
 * The status is set to INIT.
-* the Journal equals the journal of the previous version.
+* the journal equals the journal of the previous version.

-The system will also assign the nextHash property of the previous version.

 AX-1560: The Client tool should allow everyone in the list of authors to sign for being author.
 When every author has signed, the status should go to NEW or REVIEWABLE.

 AX-1570: The Client tool should allow an editor to change the manuscript status from NEW to REVIEWABLE.
 An editor applies here to the journal of the manuscript.
-This change is propagated to previous and future versions.
+This change is applied to all manuscripts in the manuscript thread, property isReviewable in AX-1513.

 AX-1580: The Client tool should allow reviewers to write reviews.
 This is allowed for documents that are not in state INIT or NEW.